 And just so you know, I spend about six or seven hours a week most weeks running this page, so it's kind of a dillhole move to deliberately take time out of your busy schedule to sneer at the idea of someone who is entertaining you asking for maybe a dollar a month from a few generous folks.

 "Will you promote [my thing]?"

-If your "thing" is exactly the sort of content I'm usually posting (memes, macros, "you should be writing," quotes, and the occasional really good article about writing, maybe some book love, or a really funny miswritten sign), I might post it if–and this is a big if–I like it.
+If your "thing" is exactly (and I mean EXACTLY) the sort of content I'm usually posting (memes, macros, "you should be writing," quotes, and the occasional really good article about writing, maybe some book love, or a really funny miswritten sign), I might post it if–big if–I like it.
 I tend to avoid the posts some typical writing pages share a lot of, like ableist inspiration porn or classist (and often racist) prescriptivism.
 I'm all for giggling about a misplaced comma, but only so long as we're giggling about what the sign says instead of AT the person who did it.
 But if you send me something you made that is our usual fare, especially if it's "doin' me a laff (and not a concern)," I'll consider putting it up along with a link to a page if you want.